December 22, 2024

 His save percentage and goals against average does not reflect the fact that he kept Philadelphia in all three of the games he’s started during specific stretches of play.

-Unfortunately, the Flyers defensive shortcomings and missed coverages led to situations where Ersson either did not have the chance to make a save or was being overwhelmed by scoring chances in a short interval that eventually led to goals against.
+Unfortunately, the Flyers defensive shortcomings and missed coverages led to situations where Ersson did not have a chance to make the save.
+Or he was being overwhelmed by scoring opportunities in a short interval that eventually led to goals against.

 Ersson’s back-up goaltender Ivan Fedotov’s performances over two games has been nothing short of atrocious.

-There’s been many times when the netminder has looked slow while tracking the puck laterally and when cross ice passes were made by the opposition.
+There’s been many times when the netminder has reacted very slowly while tracking the puck laterally and when cross ice passes were made by the opposition.

 Additionally, it looks like the 27-year-old has experienced difficulties with screens in front of his net.
 In particular, how to deal with traffic trying to block his view of the puck.